MarkusBiggus/home-assistant.io/source/_integrations/androidtv_remote.markdown

 If `activity` is specified in `remote.turn_on` it will open the specified URL or the application with the given package name.
 See [Launching apps section](#launching-apps).

-To send text as input to the device you have to add the text to the command prefixed with `input text: `, e.g. the command `input text: hello world` sends `hello world` to the device as input.
+To send text as keyboard input to the device you have to use `device: keyboard`.
 This allows you to fill text fields as if it was typed using the keyboard.
 It requires the on-screen keyboard to be closed first.

 Example actions: